Maryland Injury Lawsuits Involving Toddlers and Babies Hurt During CMV Crashes

 In the case of a beltway or interstate trucking accident, there is often the potential for serious or fatal injuries, which means that the risk of death from a Maryland commercial trucking wreck may be high for those unfortunate enough to find themselves in such a situation.
 Whether an injury accident takes place on the interstate, beltway or a two-lane rural route, when a large vehicle such as a semi tractor-trailer or large box-truck is involved, the occupants of smaller passenger vehicles can suffer greatly.

 Knowing personal injuries sustained by adults in auto accidents can often be serious, it should come as no surprise that young children -- newborns, babies and toddlers -- may be even more susceptible to severe or even life-threatening injuries as a result of a commercial trucking wreck.
-As motorists ourselves, the legal team at Lebowitz & Mzhen, LLC, is all too aware of the hazards that frequently crop up on Maryland roadways.
+As motorists ourselves, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, is all too aware of the hazards that frequently crop up on Maryland roadways.
 From Garrett and Allegany County, to Frederick, Anne Arundel and Wicomico County; parents, grandparents and adult siblings should be especially careful when driving with youngsters onboard.